 “What is a Trust?” is one of the most fundamental questions we want to answer for our clients.
-A trust is a legal relationship created when one entity, called the trustee, is given legal ownership of assets, and is also made responsible for managing and using those assets for the benefit of other entities, called the beneficiaries.
+A trust is a legal relationship created when one person, called the trustee, is given legal ownership of assets, and is also made responsible for managing and using those assets for the benefit of other persons, called the beneficiaries.
 As estate planners, we use Trusts for many different purposes; in fact it is something we often think of as the “Swiss Army Knife” of estate planning.
 Because it is such an essential tool, we wanted to make sure you have a basic understanding of what we are talking about since Trusts may end up playing a significant part of your estate plan as well as the estate plans of others you know.

 We normally define a Trust in two different ways:

 First, it can be described as a 3-party contract.
 The first party is the person that owns property and will be the one creating the Trust.
 This person is known by different names, such as Trustor, Grantor or Settlor.
 The second party in this contract is a fiduciary, called a “Trustee.”
 The third party in the contract is the person or persons that benefit, known as the beneficiaries.
 In this contract, the Trustor transfers assets to the Trustee, whose job it is to take care of and use the assets for the benefit of the beneficiaries.

 The second way we describe a Trust is that it is simply a fiduciary relationship where a Trustee (a fiduciary) takes care of and deals with particular property for the benefit of the beneficiaries, in accordance with the terms of the trust.